vfmd/vfmd-spec/doc/specification.md

 character or a `=` character.

 The first line shall be [trimmed] to give a _header text run_.
-The result of processing the _header text run_ as a [text run] shall form the content of the header element.
+The result of interpreting the _header text run_ as a [text span sequence] shall form the content of the header element.

 If the second line starts with the `=` character, the heading level shall be 1.
 If the second line starts with the `-` character, the